matpow2/cuwo/README.md

 Status
 ======

-In terms of gameplay, the following has been implemented:
+In terms of the protocol and features, the following has been implemented:
 * Player join/leave
 * Player movement and animations
 * Magic/arrows/etc. relay
 * Player hits on entities/other players
 * Item pickup/drop
 * Time management
+* Terrain generator

 A lot is still to be implemented gameplay-wise.
 Most importantly, NPCs and mobs have not been implemented yet.
-We still need to rip out the terrain generator, and once that's done, NPCs and mobs should be completely doable.

-There is also a working MITM proxy that can inject packets.
-It's useful for reverse-engineering the protocol and can be used as an alternative to a standalone server.

-There is also a working Cube World/Qubicle model converter.
-Find it in the 'tools' folder.
+The terrain generator is completely working now, but work still needs to be put into creating intelligent AI and proper behaviour.

+Also, interactive objects (like doors, beds), have not been implemented yet, but with the terrain generator, it should be a fairly simple feature.

+Other features include
+* MITM proxy (for reverse-engineering)
+* Cube World/Qubicle model converter (tools/convertqmo.py)
+* Map viewer (tools/mapviewer.py)

 FAQ
 ===